 Borestone Mountain Trail is a 3.3 mile loop trail located near Guilford, Maine that features a lake and is rated as moderate.
-The trail is primarily used for hiking and birding and is accessible from May until November.
+The trail is primarily used for hiking and birding and is best used from May until November.

 The view at the top is well worth the hike!.
 Check out the first peak... then head to the next.
 Weather was perfect and there were no mosquitoes.